 All-season tires begin to stiffen and lose their grip at seven degrees Celsius — a temperature Ontarians usually start to see in mid-October.
 So, when the temperature drops to seven degrees or less, even if it’s before your insurance company’s guidelines, you should consider booking time with your mechanic.

 When can you remove your vehicle’s snow tires?

-As with installation dates, insurance providers say when to take off winter tires in Ontario.
+As with installation dates, insurance providers have specified dates for when to take off winter tires in Ontario.
 Typically, the end date is in March or April.

-And, unlikely as it is that your insurance provider will check in on the status of your winter tires, they have the right to deny your claim if you’re caught without them during the specified dates.
-The reason is that the insurance company is providing you, the driver, with a discount in exchange for your agreement to use snow tires.
-The winter tires are in the insurance policy; therefore, you can void your policy by not having them.
-It is a material misrepresentation, a clause in most auto insurance policies.
+And even though it’s unlikely that your insurance provider will check in on the status of your winter tires, they have the right to deny your claim if you’re caught without them during the specified dates.
+The reasoning behind this is that the insurance company is giving you a discount in exchange for your agreement to use snow tires.
+The winter tires are part of the insurance policy; therefore, you can void your policy by not having them.
+It is deemed as a material misrepresentation, a clause in most auto insurance policies.

 The best way to keep your winter tire insurance discount in Ontario is to know the dates and keep your tires on during that time.

 How much can you save on auto insurance with a winter tire discount?

 Drivers who install winter tires can save up to 5% on their auto insurance premium.
 This amount might not seem like much at first, but the savings can add up over time.